What is Osteoarthritis?

 Back pain presents itself when the inflammation occurs and is classified as a common symptom in this disease’s case.
 This pain inhabits the lower back most often and can dissipate when the individual lays on their back.
 Other symptoms include:

 - Stiff back with limited range of motion (when reaching for things or trying to tie your shoes for example)

 - Pain that radiates into the shoulders due to posture compensation

 - Hip and/or knee pain

 - Kyphosis – shoulder curvature that compensates for the back pain

 Osteoarthritis of the spine comes in cycles, disappears permanently, or remains chronic in certain individuals.
 To treat and prevent OA, the individual and their physicians must take the right steps to do so.
 This could include diagnostic tests including x-rays or MRIs (for disc analysis), or a referral to the right physical therapist for an exercise and rehabilitative plan.
-The physical therapy is where Mid-County comes in, where we provide numerous treatments to help improve and eventually rid the patient of their symptoms.
-In the strengthening plan, our physical therapists commit to analyzing the OA, looking at all aspects of the individual’s experience with the disease, and create a program that can focus on strengthening, flexibility, and functionality.
+Physical therapy is where Mid-County comes in, where we provide numerous treatments to help improve and eventually rid the patient of their symptoms.
+In the strengthening plan, our physical therapists commit to analyzing the OA, looking at all aspects of the individual’s experience with the disease, and creating a program that can focus on strengthening flexibility and functionality.
 The physicians may also recommend certain medications, as well as NSAIDs (non-steroidal anti-inflammatory drugs) to reduce inflammation and pain, which the patient may pair with treatment from physical therapy.
 Other treatment choices could include: